 We're not sure where else this unique insect wallpaper would be appropriate (a little boy's room, perhaps?).
 But Carter lets it do the work in this smaller bath while opting for marble penny-sized hex tiles underfoot (which create a pebbled, rocky look) and elevates them with thick, beveled baseboards in the same color and material.

 Ho-hum white subway tile (with gray grout) takes a back seat to printed, Moroccan cement tiles—covered in triangles—that form a vaguely Southwestern design.
 The floor is bold, and the white walls very simply, chicly complement it.

-Although this traditional bath isn't spacious per se, designer Catherine Kwong creates a dark, moody color story that sees the walls visually receding, and the shower stall really exemplifies her technique.
+Although this traditional bath by designer Catherine Kwong isn't spacious per se, she creates a dark, moody color story that sees the walls visually receding, and the shower stall really exemplifies her technique.
 Slate-gray tiles stretch to the ceiling in the stall while a bordered, intricate diamond pattern on the floor also pulls the smaller gray pieces into the neutral travertine tile for continuity.

 Grout, too, plays a huge role in the design of this black, white, and gray bathroom.
 (If you want to take any bathroom tile design further, experiment with multicolored grout.)
 High-gloss black subway tile is super-chic with white grout, which highlights the neo-basket-weave pattern framing for the bathtub that's also echoed in the upper walls of the shower area.
 Super-tiny, mosaic-style Cararra-marble tiles line the floor, adding further contrast and texture.